RobMaule/robmaule.github.io/_posts/2020-10-28-Adventures-of-Throlr-2.md

 A) Yes or B) No - A
 </div>

-He does here the sound of people talking.
+He does hear the sound of people talking.

 <div class="bluebox">
 But which way?<br/>